-Application Note:
+Application Note

-An impostor is attacking the inspection system as TOE IT environment independent on using a genuine, counterfeit or forged travel document.
+An impostor is attacking the inspection system as TOE IT environment independent on using a genuine, counterfeit or forged MRTD.
 Therefore the impostor may use results of successful attacks against the TOE but the attack itself is not relevant for the TOE.
+Additional Subjects